Can foreigners drive in China?

 A full Chinese driver’s license is usually valid for 6 years.

-After 6 years of clean driving records, it can be renewed for 10 years
+After 6 years of a clean driving record, it can be renewed for 10 years

 The renewal process involves submitting your license, passport, residence permit, a health check, and a new photo to the Vehicle Management Office (VMO).

-A temporary driver’s license is valid for up to 3 months and is extendable to a year based on your visa.
+A temporary driver’s license is valid for up to 3 months and can be extended to a year, depending on your visa.

 Need a certified driver’s license translation?
 Request a free quote to get started.